aazaff/teachPaleobiology/LabExercise5.md

 1) Is brachiopod richness **positively**, **negatively**, or un-correlated with bivalve richness?
 Show your code?

 2) Is brachiopod biodiversity **positively**, **negatively**, or un-correlated with bivalve biodiversity when using the Gini-Simpson index?
 Show your code?

+3) Looking just at changes in brachiopod richness through time, when did the greatest drop in brachiopod richness occur (i.e., between what two consecutive epochs)?

 ## Sampling standardization